Fighting Discrimination

 La Salle University

-Also in May 2021, Bryant wrote to the President of La Salle University in Philadelphia after the school announced in September 2020 that it was eliminating women’s tennis, volleyball, and softball, as well as men’s baseball, swimming & diving, tennis, and water polo at the end of the 2020-21 academic year, but then, on May 3, 2021, reinstated its men’s swimming & diving team and no women’s teams.
+Also in May 2021, BG wrote to the President of La Salle University in Philadelphia after the school announced in September 2020 that it was eliminating women’s tennis, volleyball, and softball, as well as men’s baseball, swimming & diving, tennis, and water polo at the end of the 2020-21 academic year, but then, on May 3, 2021, reinstated its men’s swimming & diving team and no women’s teams.
 Bailey Glasser represented two female volleyball players and threatened to sue the university unless it came into full compliance with Title IX.

 On June 29, 2021, a settlement agreement was reached.
 La Salle agreed to provide its female student-athletes with equal treatment, bring all aspects of its intercollegiate athletic program into compliance with Title IX, and add as many women’s teams as necessary to do so.